Livingston Taylor: 1960s

 Taylor began playing music in public for pay in 1963.
 In Chapel Hill, he was part of a folk trio with guitarist Paul Collins and singer Kim Packer.
 They covered hits by The Kingston Trio and Peter, Paul and Mary.
 In junior high he was in a rock group for a short period of time.
 His first serious attempt at songwriting came in 1966 while he was completing his secondary school education at McLean's Arlington School.
 He says that that first song, "I'm Searching for a Miracle", was "terrible", but his second attempt, a song titled "Good Friends", became part of his folk setlist for the next four decades.

 In 1968, Manny Greenhill, who had managed Joan Baez for a time, got him a booking at a YMCA in Worcester, which led to some shows at Boston University.
 It was during one of those shows at BU that he had the opportunity to open for Joni Mitchell.

-Around this time, Jon Landau suggested to Taylor that he approach the Macon, Georgia-based Capricorn Records founded by Phil Walden and Jerry Wexler.
+Around this time, producer Jon Landau suggested to Taylor that he approach the Macon, Georgia-based Capricorn Records founded by Phil Walden and Jerry Wexler.